scalalandio/chimney/docs/docs/supported-transformations.md

 `AnyVal`s can be used both as data sources for derivation as well as the targets of the transformation.

-If `AnyVal` is the source, Chimney would attempt to unwrap it, and if it's the target wrap it - we treat `AnyVal`s as transparent, similarl to virtually every other Scala library.
+If `AnyVal` is the source, Chimney would attempt to unwrap it, and if it's the target wrap it - we treat `AnyVal`s as transparent, similarly to virtually every other Scala library.

 !!! example